 B. Giving Information.

-Directions: You are tasked to give information about a local historical landmark or tourist spot in your community during the Tourism Month.
+You are tasked to give information about a local historical landmark or tourist spot in your community during the Tourism Month.
 You will give the information as a tourism ambassador of your community to a group of tourists who visit your place.

-Qaal Vour real is to rive information about a local historical Goal Your goal is to give information about a local historical landmark or tourist spot in your community.
+Goal Your goal is to give information about a local historical landmark or tourist spot in your community.
 Role You are the tourism ambassador of your local community tasked to promote tourism in your place.
 Audience Your audience are a group of tourists on a vacation.
 Situation Your local government is promoting your community's tourism.
 A group of tourists visits your place to check on the historical sites and beautiful spots.
 Product/Performance Prepare a one-minute presentation that gives information on a historical site or a beautiful spot found in your local community.
-1. Record your presentation for submission.
+Record your presentation for submission.
 2. Present a picture of the historical landmark or tourist spot.
 3. Using your picture of the historical landmark or tourist spot, point out what represents a point, line and plane.
 (Math - M7GE-IIIa-1) Standards You will be evaluated based on the following: Oral Language, Body Language, Organization of Ideas

 C. Giving Instruction.

-Directions: You are tasked to instruct a group of cooking enthusiasts how to cook the famous delicacy of your hometown during a contest for Nutrition Month.
+You are tasked to instruct a group of cooking enthusiasts how to cook the famous delicacy of your hometown during a contest for Nutrition Month.

-Month.
 Goal Your goal is to instruct participants of a cooking contest how to cook a famous delicacy of your hometown.
 Role You are a chef that will instruct participants how to cook a famous local delicacy.
 Audience Your audience are participants to the cooking contest.
 Situation Your local government sponsors a cooking contest during Nutrition Month that promotes native delicacies.
-Product/Performance Prepare a one-minute presentation that instructs participants how to cook the famous native delicacy of your local community.
-1. Record your presentation for submission 2.
-Present pictures that show step-by-step instruction how to cook the delicacy.
-3. Present pictures of appropriate kitchen tools, equipment and paraphernalia to be utilized for the cooking activity (TLE-HECK7).
-Standards You will be evaluated based on the following: Oral Language, Body Language, Organization of Ideas
+Product/Performance Standards You will be evaluated based on the following: Oral Language, Body Language, Organization of Ideas

 D. Making Explanations.

-Directions.
-As a livelihood project chairman, you are tasked to promote the livelihood project of your community during the agro-industrial fair.
+As a livelihood project chairman, you are tasked to promote the livelihood project of your community during the agroindustrial fair.

 Goal Your goal is to explain to a group of investors the development of crafts in your local community using available local resources (e.g. pottery, weaving, jewelry, basketry) and why it will be a good investment for them.
-Role You are the chairman of the livelihood project in your local community.
+NOIC You are the chairman of the livelihood project in your local community.
 Audience Your audience are a group of investors from a big business company.
 Situation A group of investors is interested in expanding their business.
 They want to know how they could profit from the community's livelihood project that showcases the locals' expertise in making crafts using available local resources.
-Product/Performance Prepare a one-minute presentation that explains why the community's crafts are ideal for investment, how they developed, the expertise of the locals and the use of available resources.
-1. Record your presentation for submission.
-2. Present a picture of your community's local crafts, the locals that work on those, and the raw materials used.
-3. Show through pictures or explain briefly how the development of such crafts is related to the locals' expertise and availability of resources (A7PR-IIIf-3) Standards You will be evaluated based on the following: Oral Language, Body Language, Organization of Ideas
+Product/Performance Standards You will be evaluated based on the following: Oral Language, Body Language, Organization of Ideas

 E. Narrating Events in Factual and Personal Recounts.

-Directions: You are tasked to narrate events involving the role and contribution of a woman or women in your community towards equality, economic growth and political rights.
+You are tasked to narrate events involving the role and contribution of a woman or women in your community towards equality, economic growth and political rights.